hnbsoft/Mixpanel/HnbAllFiles/HnbReadMe.md

 The following parts need to be improved, but it's not urgent, so I have not modify these for now.
 2. Build settings for **Mixpanel_macOS** target:
     1. *NOT-Important*: The value of `CLANG_ALLOW_NON_MODULAR_INCLUDES_IN_FRAMEWORK_MODULES` should be NO.
-    2. The `TARGETED_DEVICE_FAMILY` build setting item should be deleted.

 ## How to build this framework